-Neighborhood Population (1) Population Estimated to Commute to Work (2) Percent of Neighborhood Population Commuting (3) 4,836 307 6.35%
+Neighborhood Population Estimated to Percent of Neighborhood Population (1) Commute to Work (2) Population Commuting (3) 4,836 307 6.35%

-- (1) Estimate of households within a quarter-mile radius of the Zone multiplied by the 2.52 persons per household according to the 2017 U.S. Census. - (2) Estimated commuters assuming a minimum of 1 employed person per household within a quarter-mile radius of the Zone. - (3) Percent of employed persons estimated to use public transit to commute to work.
+(1) Estimate of households within a quarter-mile radius of the Zone multiplied by the 2.52 persons per household according to the 2017 U.S. Census.

+(3) Percent of employed persons estimated to use public transit to commute to work.